Deep Gaussian Processes for Functional Maps: Algorithm

 Substituting~\eqref{eq:quad-rule} into~\eqref{eq:quad-int-cross-cov}, we obtain: $\h_{l+1,i} = \W_l \cdot \diag(\balpha) \cdot \kappa_{l,i}(\ol{\X}, \X_{Q}) \kappa_{l,i}(\X_{Q}, \X_{Q})^{-1} \h_{l, i}$, where $\W_l$ denotes the evaluations of the weight function $w_l(\cdot, \cdot)$ over the Cartesian product $\X_Q \times \ol{\X}$.
 Now, if we set the projection points $\X_Q = \ol{\X}$, the cross-covariance and covariance matrices cancel out, yielding:

 which is a discrete approximation applied directly to the integral transform of \(h_{l,i}(\cdot)\) as defined in~\eqref{eq:int-transform}.

 This observation holds for any discrete approximation for the cross-covariance function~\eqref{eq:cross-cov}: as long as we set the projection points $\X_{Q}$ to the locations used for the approximation, the GP interpolation in ~\eqref{eq:actual-linear-transform} reduces to the form of ~\eqref{eq:linear-transform}.
 That means, we never need to explicitly compute or track the covariance function at intermediate GP layers.
 The only required covariance functions are: $\nu_j(\cdot, \cdot)$ for the input function $f$ (see~\eqref{eq:prior-over-f}) and $\vartheta_{l}$ for constructing each GP activation (see~\eqref{eq:gp-nonlinear-transform}).
-This insight not only greatly streamlines the model implementation, but also enables flexible choices of integral transform approximation.
+This insight not only streamlines the model implementation, but also enables flexible choices of integral transform approximation.

-We proposed two approximation methods.
-The first follows the quadrature-based approach described in~\eqref{eq:quad-rule} and~\eqref{eq:linear-transform}.
-Rather than specifying a parametric form for the weight function \(w_l(\x, \x')\), we directly estimate \(\W_l\)---the function values over the grid \(\X_Q \times \X_Q\).
-However, since the input to \(w_l\) is twice the dimensionality of the function \(h_{l,i}(\x)\), the size of \(\W_l\) grows exponentially with input dimension.
-This leads to high computational and memory costs.
-To address this issue, we propose a dimension-wise integral transform.
-For illustration, consider \(\x = [x_1, x_2] \in \mathbb{R}^2\).
-We introduce two separate weight functions, \(w_l^1(x_1, x_1')\) and \(w_l^2(x_2, x_2')\), and design the transformation as:
+We consider two approximation methods.
+The first follows the quadrature-based approach described in~\eqref{eq:quad-rule} and~\eqref{eq:linear-transform}, in which we learn $\W_l$---the discretized values of $w_l(\cdot)$ evaluted on the grid \(\X_Q \times \X_Q\).
+However, because the input to $w_l$ has twice the dimensionality of the latent function $h_{l,i}(\x)$, the resulting matrix $\W_l$ can be large, leading to high computational and memory costs.
+To address this issue, we introduce a \textit{dimension-wise integral transform}.
+For illustration, consider a two-dimensional input $\x = [x_1, x_2] \in \mathbb{R}^2$.
+We define two separate weight functions, \(w_l^1(x_1, x_1')\) and \(w_l^2(x_2, x_2')\), and design the transformation as:

 We approximate each integral in~\eqref{eq:dimwise} using 1D quadrature rules.
-As a result, we only need to estimate two 2D matrices, \(\W_l^1\) and \(\W_l^2\), which represent the values of \(w_l^1(\cdot, \cdot)\) and \(w_l^2(\cdot, \cdot)\) over the Cartesian products of the respective quadrature nodes.
-This method generalizes naturally to higher-dimensional inputs and scales linearly with the input dimension, enabling substantial efficiency gains.
+As a result, we only need to estimate two 2D matrices, \(\W_l^1\) and \(\W_l^2\), which represent the values of $w_l^1(\cdot, \cdot)$ and $w_l^2(\cdot, \cdot)$ over the Cartesian products of the respective quadrature nodes.